FeliceManocchio/School_District_Analysis/README.md

 ![Original_district_analysis](/Images/Original_district_analysis.png)
 ![New_district_analysis](/Images/New_district_analysis.png)

-### Original vs. New School Summary
+### Original vs. New School Summary Metrics
 The below images showthe original analysis of Thomas High School's standings with the 9th graders included and the second image shows the filtered analysis with the 9th graders removed.
 From these images we can see the following changes to each of the permance metrics on the test.
-- In regards to Avg math score with the 9th graders Thomas High School scored %83.41, without 9th graders they scored %83.35
+- In regards to Avg math score with the 9th graders Thomas High School scored 83.41%, without 9th graders they scored 83.35%
-- In regards to Avg reading score with the 9th graders Thomas High School scored %83.84, without 9th graders they scored %83.89
+- In regards to Avg reading score with the 9th graders Thomas High School scored 83.84%, without 9th graders they scored 83.89%
-- In regards to % Passing Math with the 9th graders Thomas High School scored %93.27, without 9th graders they scored %93.18
+- In regards to % Passing Math with the 9th graders Thomas High School scored 93.27%, without 9th graders they scored 93.18%
-- In regards to % Passing reading with the 9th graders Thomas High School scored %97.30, without 9th graders they scored %93.01
+- In regards to % Passing reading with the 9th graders Thomas High School scored 97.30%, without 9th graders they scored 93.01%
-- In regards to % Passing overall with the 9th graders Thomas High School scored %90.94, without 9th graders they scored %90.63
+- In regards to % Passing overall with the 9th graders Thomas High School scored 90.94%, without 9th graders they scored 90.63%
 ![school_summary_og](/Images/school_summary_og.png)
 ![school_summary_new](/Images/school_summary_new.png)

+### Affect of 9th Grader Replacement

+#### Affect of 9th Grade Replacement (Metrics)